wanrux/wanrux.github.io/_pages/publist_wanru.md

 author_profile: true

 ---
-1. <span style="font-size:0.9em;">Dynamics between Regional Sex Ratios at Birth and Sex Ratios at Prime Marriageable Ages in China
+1. <span style="font-size:0.9em;">Dynamics Between Regional Sex Ratios at Birth and Sex Ratios at Prime Marriageable Ages in China
    Xiong, W.
    *Population and Development Review* (accepted)
 1. <span style="font-size:0.9em;">Does the Shortage of Marriageable Women Induce the Trafficking of Women for Forced Marriage?
 Evidence from China